The following questions are the most frequently asked … but your specific question not found on this page is of equal or greater importance to me.

 In a case in which you believe you have been fairly and fully indemnified by your insurance company and are seeking a way to profit from your insurance claim, I cannot help you; however, if the insurance company’s estimated payments are insufficient to meet the actual costs of restoration or replacement for your loss, I probably can.

 It will cost you nothing to contact me and allow me to review your claim to see if there are additional steps available for you to take.

 Can the contractor who is doing the work on my home negotiate my claim with the insurance company?

 Not in Missouri.
-If your contractor is a licensed public adjuster, he is prohibited from contracting to provide repair or remodeling services to the damages associated with the claim.
+(Click here for an explanation from the Mo Dept of Insurance) If your contractor is a licensed public adjuster, he is prohibited from contracting to provide repair or remodeling services to the damages associated with the claim.

 If he is not a licensed public adjuster, he may be prohibited by law from negotiating your claim on your behalf with the insurance company, depending upon the nature of the work.
 Roofing and other contractors working on building exteriors are prohibited from representing their customers to their insurance companies.